Tools

 Pricing

-LibreOffice Draw is completely free, as it is part of the LibreOffice suite, which is open-source and community-supported.
+LibreOffice Draw is completely free, as it is part of the LibreOffice suite.

 Ease of Use